Meal times can be a little bit messy when you have a toddler.

 Try out new ways of eating sometimes kids get bored eating the same way.
 I remember some time ago one of my children had turned into a fussy eater and didn’t touch any vegetables.

 My husband suggested buying some chopstick and to learn to eat with them as a family.
-At first I laughed at the idea and thought that it was silly but latter I resolved in trying it out, I figured that I wasn’t going to loose anything for trying.
+At first, I laughed at the idea and thought that it was silly but later I resolved in trying it out, I figured that I wasn’t going to lose anything for trying.

 So we bought these chopsticks and we went on youtube to learn how to use these chopsticks.

-My children learned faster and us inf chopsticks at meal times changed my fussy child attitude toward eating vegetables.
+All of my children learned faster and using chopsticks at meal times changed my fussy childs’ attitude toward eating vegetables.

-My fussy eater was not only now eating vegetables but she even had vegetable eating competition with the other sibling as to who would pick and eat as many vegetables with chop stick.
+My fussy eater was not only now eating vegetables but she even had vegetable eating competition with the other sibling as to who would pick and eat as many vegetables with the chop sticks.

 6. Introduce New Foods More Slowly

 Introduce new foods slowly as this will allow your child to get to used to the new tastes.
 If you introduce new food too fast your child is likely to refuse to try some of the food.